jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![A configured Builder panel with a successful build][47]

 But what to do with it?
 Get it on the web with Bluemix, of course!
-Click **add a new stage**.
+Click **add a stage**.

 ![Configuring the Deployer with the Add Deployer Stage screen][19]

-Here, you can configure deployment to Bluemix.
+Here, you can configure deployments to Bluemix.
 You can give the app a name; by default, this comes from the manifest file, `manifest.yml`, which tells Bluemix how to deploy your application.
 Let's leave it blank so that it will use the name in the manifest.

 Leave the organization as it is.
 You can choose an existing space to use, or create a new one.
 Here, leave it as dev.